-From aeroplanes programmed to drop seeds into infertile soil to an impressive engineered crane, there was plenty to spark the boys’ curiosity.
+From aeroplanes programmed to drop seeds into infertile (lose this) soil to an impressively engineered crane, there was plenty to spark the curiosity of our young scientists.

 There were some wonderfully creative ideas too, including a “perfect circle” app that tests just how steady your hand really is, and an intricate marble run that kept everyone watching to see where the next turn would lead.

-The boys asked lots of thoughtful questions and left with their minds buzzing with new ideas.
+The Prep pupils asked lots of thoughtful questions and left with their minds buzzing with new ideas.